Child Support: Every Child’s Right; Every Parent’s Obligation

 The child support obligation extends to all parents.
-In Maryland, child support is based on a formula that takes into account a number of factors, including each parent’s income, the number of overnights the child spends with each parent, childcare expenses and medical expenses.
+In Maryland, child support is based on a formula that takes into account a number of factors, including each parent’s income, the number of overnights the child spends with each parent, child care expenses and medical expenses.

 The court has considerable discretion to deviate from the child support guidelines, based on the unique facts of your case.
 This is particularly true when the combined income of the parents is substantial, which is known as being “above the guidelines.”
-The amount of support also can be reduced if the noncustodial parent has physical custody of the child for at least 25 percent of the time.
-The divorce attorneys at Haspel & McLeod, P.C., help you determine the amount of child support you should expect to pay or receive.
+The amount of support also can be reduced if the noncustodial parent has physical custody of the child for at least 25% of the time.
+Our divorce attorneys at Haspel & McLeod, P.C., help you determine the amount of child support you should expect to pay or receive.

 Failing to pay court-ordered child support can have serious consequences.
 Under Maryland law, the penalties for nonpayment of support include: